felipefsantos1993/real_time_event-data_processing/README.md

 ## Overview
 Real-time streaming pipeline of simulated data (JSON), sent to Azure Event Hub, processed with Databricks (Structured Streaming) and written to SQL Server for consumption by a Power BI dashboard.
 ## Objetivos
-- Real-time data processing and delivery
+- Real-time data processing and delivery.
 ## Technologies
 - Python: data generation
 - Azure Event Hub: data ingestion